CIS Critical Security Controls Navigator

 IG1IG2IG3

-Retain data according to the enterprise's data management process.
+Retain data according to the enterprise’s documented data management process.
 Data retention must include both minimum and maximum timelines.

 IG1IG2IG3

-Securely dispose of data as outlined in the enterprise's data management process.
+Securely dispose of data as outlined in the enterprise’s documented data management process.
 Ensure the disposal process and method are commensurate with the data sensitivity.

 IG1IG2IG3

 Encrypt data on end-user devices containing sensitive data.
-Example implementations can include: Windows BitLocker, Apple FileVault, Linux dm-crypt.
+Example implementations can include: Windows BitLocker®, Apple FileVault®, Linux® dm-crypt.

 IG1IG2IG3

 Establish and maintain an overall data classification scheme for the enterprise.
-Enterprises may use labels, such as 'Sensitive,' 'Confidential,' and 'Public,' and classify their data according to those labels.
+Enterprises may use labels, such as “Sensitive,” “Confidential,” and “Public,” and classify their data according to those labels.
 Review and update the classification scheme annually, or when significant enterprise changes occur that could impact this Safeguard.

 IG2IG3